Freaky/IMSErious/README.md

 # IMSErious

-Execute commands in response to [Internet Message Store Events](rfc5423), as sent by Dovecot's [push notifications](XO) Open-Xchange driver.
+Execute commands in response to [Internet Message Store Events][rfc5423], as sent by Dovecot's [push notifications][OX] Open-Xchange driver.

 This was written specifically to automatically trigger an IMAP IDLE-unaware [MRA] on new messages, but could also be used for desktop/mobile notifications,